 From the DC news 2/26/16:

-Two former Department of Housing and Urban Development (HUD) officials are heading to prison for taking bribes from Section 8 housing applicants looking to circumvent the government’s waiting list, according to the Department of Justice.
+Two former Department of Housing and Urban Development (HUD) officials are heading to prison for taking bribes from applicants to fill out a Section 8 application.
+Applicants looking to circumvent the government’s waiting list, according to the Department of Justice.

 How it works

 It is the mission of the housing authority is to ensure all persons interested in housing assistance be given an equal opportunity to apply for subsidized housing.
 To ensure this process is an equitable one, applicants are required to register during an “open registration” period for a waiting list.
-A waiting list is a compilation of families awaiting the determination of their eligibility for housing.
+An open Section 8 waiting list is a compilation of families awaiting the determination of their eligibility for housing.

 HASLC maintains site-based waiting lists.
 This affords applicants the opportunity to decide the location in which they would like housing.
 Click here for information on the locations and status of housing authority site based waiting lists.

 When a waiting list has an open registration period, waiting list registration cards are made available at various locations throughout St. Louis County, all site management offices, and housing authority main office during normal business hours.
 It is also permissible to request a waiting list registration card by mail.
 The housing authority cannot be held responsible should the section 8 rental assistance waiting list registration card not be received during the time period set to close the registration period.
 All applicants claiming to be the head of household must be 18 years of age unless otherwise exempt by law (i.e. emancipated minor).